 The New York Court of Appeals has consistently held that the reasonableness of an adjournment of the closing date depends on a case by case analysis, leaving it to the attorney’s discretion in the specific situation to choose a rational date.12

-Analyzing every published and some non-published decisions on the subject, the following are some factors that practitioners should consider when scheduling a closing adjournment.
+Analyzing every published and some non-published decisions on the subject involving our law firm, the following are some factors that practitioners should consider when scheduling a closing adjournment.
 First, the date chosen for the adjournment should be one that will not make it difficult for the other party to comply.
 Second, when choosing the length of time for the adjournment, the practitioner should consider that a court will decide what is “reasonable” in light of the nature and object of the deal as well as the previous conduct of the parties throughout the transaction.13 In this regard, courts consider the specific number of days provided for performance, and they will question a party’s good faith in setting an adjourned date where it appears that the goal of that party is to actually avoid closing with the other party.14 Finally, the practitioner must be aware that, in deciding the “reasonableness” of the “time of the essence” date, the court will also consider the real estate experience of the parties against whom it is being asked to enforce a “time of the essence” clause.15